Trigonometry Word Problems: A Step-by-Step Solving Framework

 tan θ = opp/adj

 Trigonometric functions help find angles from sides.
+Learn more about finding angles in right triangles at Math is Fun.
 Enter any two values in the calculator above, and it will instantly compute all angles using sine, cosine, and tangent.

 Use the Pythagorean theorem: c = √(a² + b²).
 Enter the two legs (sides a and b) in our calculator, and it will calculate the hypotenuse (side c) automatically.